 Aalto University’s researchers have published on citizen science.
 Below are some examples of recent publications in the research portal.
 Other research outputs, activities, press and media and projects that have citizen science as a keyword are found under this search.

 - Taxonomy of Data Quality Metrics in Digital Citizen Science — Aalto University's research portal

 - Citizen science archaeological finds on the Semantic Web: The FindSampo framework — Aalto University's research portal

 FindSampo Platform for Reporting and Studying Archaeological Finds Using Citizen Science — Aalto University's research portal

 Have a look at other national open science policies and recommendations

-Finland is one of the first countries to publish an open scholarship policy in 2022.
-The policy includes, among others, recommendations for citizen science (in Finnish, will be published in English later) and business collaboration (in Finnish, will be published in English later).
+Finland was one of the first countries to publish an open scholarship policy in 2022.
+The policy includes, among others, recommendations for citizen science and business collaboration.

 Open Science Recommendation and Checklist for Collaborative Research, Development and Innovation in Research Organizations and Business .